AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 - Revised Section 3.3 to clarify the flow of "Participate In PotLuck" for E2E testing purposes.

 Mar 13:
-- Revised Section 3.5 to modify the non-functional requirements of data security.
+- Revised Section 3.5 to more clearly introduce the non-functional requirements of data security and performance.
+- Revised Section 4.7 to change the non-functional requirements design for data security and performance.

 ## 2. Project Description
 Our app “IntelliDish - AI Powered Recipe Recommendations Taylored for your Stomach and Fridge” aims to solve challenges faced by people with busy schedules and limited access to diverse cooking ingredients.